-- 3. The Authority's 2021 New Money Bonds are assumed to be issued in the aggregate principal amount of approximately \$496.3 million (yielding \$439.4 million of net proceeds available to fund project costs). - 4.
-The Authority's 2022 Bonds are assumed to be issued in Summer 2022, to provide completion funding for the Terminal E Modernization project.
-This bond issue is assumed to be issued in the aggregate principal amount of approximately \$113.1 million (yielding \$100.0 million of net proceeds available to fund project costs). - 5.
-Approximately 50% of the annual debt service for the 2021-E Bonds and the 2022 Bonds is expected to be paid with PFC revenues subject to FAA approval, related to PFC-approved costs associated with the Terminal E Modernization and Terminal C Optimization and Terminal B to C Connector projects.
+- 3. The Authority's 2021 New Money Bonds i.e., a new money issue expected to be undertaken by Summer 2021 are assumed to be issued in the aggregate principal amount of approximately \$611 million (yielding \$539 million of net proceeds available to fund project costs). - Approximately 50% of the annual debt service on the 2021 New Money Bonds is expected to be paid with PFC revenues, related to PFC-approved costs associated with the Terminal E Modernization and Terminal C Optimization and Terminal B to C Connector projects. - 4.
+No further new money bond issues are assumed through FY 2025 (the end of the projection period).